If you have not yet signed up for the NASM CES certification, receive a big discount here.

 Altered Muscle Recruitment

-These static malalignments may lead to alterations happening in the patterns of muscle recruitment.
+These static malalignments may lead to alterations in muscle recruitment patterns.

 This is caused by reciprocal inhibition being altered.